samuelbartels21/envygeeks.io/_posts/2014-01-16-apache-cordova-the-easy-way-on-ubuntu.md

   - ubuntu
 ---

-Today I had the pleasure of working on an Apache cordova app, my first experience with the project and my first time debugging a JS app that is supposedly compiled to "native" Java code and deployed as an APK.
-What I can say so far as that it was not a pleasure since the docs are not very well formed when it comes to explaining to people how to get started.
+Today I had the pleasure (?) of working on an Apache cordova application, my first experience with the project and my first time debugging a JS app that is supposedly compiled to "native" Java code and deployed as an APK.
+What I can say so far as that it was not a pleasure since the docs are not very well formed when it comes time for explaining to people how to get started.
 Luckily for me I have had tons of experience with AndroidSDK and it was easy enough for me to make up for the documentation short-falls but I thought I would document for future people how to install Apache Cordova on Ubuntu the easiest way from start to finish.

 ***This tutorial is based off Ubuntu 14.04 but you can use any version.***

 ## Installing AndroidSDK.

-The best way to install AndroidSDK (in my not so humble opinion) is to always install it in the home folder.
-The way some of them recommend you do it is just flat out ignorant of file-system organization and pretty dumb to say the least.
+The best way to install AndroidSDK (in my not so humble opinion) is to always install it in the home folder (unless you are on Ubuntu 16.04.)
+The way some of people tell you do it is just flat out ignorant of file-system organization and pretty dumb to say the least.
 I will not tell you to install it in `~/android-sdk` because that is a stupid place to put it, instead, you should first create a few folders:

 ```sh
 mkdir -p ~/.local/lib/android/{sdk,studio}